 Note: To move or link your own claims, or link another user’s claims, you must have the Writer role or higher.
 To move another user’s claims, you must have the Editor role or higher.

 About Moving and Linking Claims

-Linking a claim will copy it to a new location, while also keeping it in its original location.
-Edits to a linked claim in one location in a discussion will apply to all locations of the claim, and claims added or removed under a linked claim will also be added or removed in all locations of the linked claim.
-Put simply, changes to a linked claim (as well as the claims underneath it) will be reflected everywhere it is linked.
-The exception to this is if a linked claim is deleted in one location - it will still exist in other locations in the discussion where it has been linked.
+- Linking a claim will copy it to a new location while also keeping it in its original location, allowing it to be in multiple locations.
+Changes to a linked claim (as well as the children claims underneath it) will be reflected everywhere it is located, with the exception of when it is deleted in one location – it will still exist in the other locations.

 How to Move or Link a Claim